|Logging in to Campus Express

 Q: Where can I find information about Move-In?

 A: Full details on Move-In can be found at www.upenn.edu/housing, along with information about your residence, student rooms, and the amenities and services we provide all year.
 If your question is not answered on our website, email us at firstname.lastname@example.org.

 Q: I'm a first-year student.
 Am I required to have a Dining Plan?

 A: Freshman - Freshman are required to sign-up for one of the three First-Year Dining Plans.
-Students have until June 14 to select a plan, if you have not signed-up by that date we will automatically assign freshmen to the Best Food Fit dining plan, our most popular plan.
-Students wishing to change their dining plan after June 14 may do so during the Fall Change Period, August 27 through September 17.
+Students have until June 18 to select a plan, if you have not signed-up by that date we will automatically assign freshmen to the Best Food Fit dining plan, our most popular plan.
+Students wishing to change their dining plan after June 18 may do so during the Fall Change Period.

 Q: How can I confirm my online dining plan selection?